ephraimemad/ephraimemad/README.md

-e# 👋 Hi there, I'm Ephraim
+# 👋 Hi there, I'm Ephraim

 🎯 I'm an aspiring AI & full-stack developer, passionate about building smart applications and making tech accessible through code and content.
 Currently diving deep into **machine learning**, **web development**, and **educational content creation**.